-Health educators must be good communicators and like working with people.
+Health Education Specialists must be good communicators and like working with people.
 They need to be able to comfortably speak to individuals and groups and must have excellent writing skills.
-Furthermore, those majoring in health and education are usually committed to their own health and are excited about helping others improve theirs.
-Creativity is a real plus for health educators, as it often takes creative thinking to motivate and help individuals or communities to change health behaviors.
+Furthermore, those majoring in health promotion and education are usually committed to their own health and are excited about helping others improve theirs.
+Creativity is a real plus for Health Education Specialists, as it often takes creative thinking to motivate and help individuals or communities to change health behaviors.

-Depending on preparation and interest, graduates of the baccalaureate program in health education may find employment in community health agencies, departments of public health, business and industry, health care settings, sports medicine centers or schools.
-Health educators may be involved in such diverse areas as stress management, weight control, physical fitness, improved nutrition, smoking cessation, environmental health, family life and more.
+Depending on preparation and interest, graduates of the baccalaureate program in health promotion and education may find employment in community health agencies, departments of public health, business and industry, health care settings, sports medicine centers or schools.
+Health Education Specialists may be involved in such diverse areas as stress management, weight control, physical fitness, improved nutrition, smoking cessation, environmental health, family life and more.

-A variety of professional organizations represent health educators, depending on interest area and employment site.
+A variety of professional organizations represent Health Education Specialists, depending on interest area and employment site.
 Some organizations are: